CloudConfusion/skinny-bones-jekyll/_posts/2017-08-12-make-a-domain-on-your-laptop-in-1-script-part-1.markdown

 ## Wot are you on about ?

-If youÔÇÖre trying a lot of random stuff , you probably end up spinning up a lot of evaluation domains.
+If you‘re trying a lot of random stuff , you probably end up spinning up a lot of evaluation domains.
 6 months is quite a long time but even so, remaking the whole thing is a total pain in the hoop.

 Sure you can use Azure, and should for some of it.
-But what if youÔÇÖre going on a train journey or want to try new Server 2016 junk, Am I meant to install this stuff myself? using my hands and my eyes and my face ?.
-Yep. ┬áOR you can use this script IÔÇÖve been working on.
+But what if you‘re going on a train journey or want to try new Server 2016 junk, Am I meant to install this stuff myself? using my hands and my eyes and my face ?.
+Yep. ┬áOR you can use this script I‘ve been working on.
 It only does the initial bit at the moment though

 > **Egg Shen**: See?
 That was nothing.
-But thatÔÇÖs how it always begins.
+But that‘s how it always begins.
 Very small.

 Now.
-Some caveats, ItÔÇÖs not super optimised and itÔÇÖs a bit beta but itÔÇÖs not too shabby either.
+Some caveats, It‘s not super optimised and it‘s a bit beta but it‘s not too shabby either.

 ## SHOW ME WHAT YOU GOT!